PaddlePaddle/docs/doc/fluid/api_guides/low_level/distributed/cpu_train_best_practice_en.rst

 		build_strategy=build_strategy,
 		exec_strategy=exec_strategy)

-Among the above parameters:
+Among the parameters above:

-- :code:`num_threads` : The number of threads used by the model training is preferably close to the physical CPU core of the machine where the training is performed.
+- :code:`num_threads` : the number of threads used by the model training.
+It is preferably close to the number of the physical CPU cores of the machine where the training is performed.
 - :code:`reduce_strategy` : For CPU training, you should choose fluid.BuildStrategy.ReduceStrategy.Reduce

-General environment variable configuration:
+Configuration of general environment variables:

 - :code:`CPU_NUM`: The number of replicas of the model, preferably the same as num_threads